mobilizeamerica/api/README.md

 Status: LIVE

 Fetch all public events on the platform.
+To list an organization’s private events, send an authenticated request to the [organization events list](#list-organization-events) endpoint instead.

 Requires authentication: No*